Board of Trustees

 Laura Dudley, Vice Chair

 Laura Dudley is a strategic and visionary leader with a proven track record of managing complex organizations and executing successful events.
 She has been planning and managing events for over 25 years.
-She founded her event planning company, The Big Event…and little ones too, which focuses on both non-profit fundraising events as well as private events.
-She is also a dedicated community volunteer and has served on the board of Planned Parenthood Los Angeles for the past 13 years, where she chaired the Guild and the Strategic Planning Committee.
-During this time, Laura transformed the Guild by significantly increasing the revenue of the key fundraising events.
-She has also served on numerous committees, including Nominating and Governance and Advancement, all while creating the Board Buddy Program, a mentorship program to onboard new board members which helped to create a more cohesive and productive board.
-Prior to that she also served on the Rape Treatment Support Council and Caring for Children and Families with AIDS.
+She founded the event planning company, The Big Event and Little Ones Too, which focuses on both nonprofit fundraising events as well as private events.
+She is also a dedicated community volunteer and has served on the board of Planned Parenthood Los Angeles for 13 years, the Rape Treatment Support Council, and Caring for Children and Families with AIDS, to name a few.
 Laura is passionate about helping women and children in the community and will roll up her sleeves and get involved any chance she can get.

-Laura is the Former Chair of the Brentwood School Parents Association.
+Laura is the former Chair of the Brentwood School Parents Association.
 She served in that capacity for three years.
-Prior to that she has chaired the fundraising efforts on the PA Executive Board, was the Brentwood Fund Grade Captain for five years, and currently serves on the Advancement and Capital Campaign committees.
-Laura was Chair of the Parents Association at Curtis School and Co-chaired Annual Giving at Curtis School for five years.
+Prior to that she chaired the fundraising efforts on the PA Executive Board and was the Brentwood Fund Grade Captain for five years.
+Laura also chaired the Parents Association at Curtis School and co-chaired Annual Giving at Curtis for five years.

 Kyle Hoshide, Secretary

 Kyle grew up in Honolulu, Hawaii, where he attended Punahou School and earned All-State recognition in baseball as a catcher.
 He received a B.A. in History from Yale University, while also continuing his baseball career as a four-year starter, winning Eastern Intercollegiate Baseball League (EIBL) and Ivy League Championships in consecutive years, qualifying for the NCAA Regionals and receiving All-EIBL and All-Ivy League honors.
 Kyle then attended Loyola Law School of Los Angeles, where he earned his J.D.
-He has two sons attending Brentwood School.
+His two sons (Classes of 2021 and 2025) attended Brentwood School since kindergarten.
 In his spare time, Kyle enjoys coaching youth sports (particularly baseball), which he has done for the last decade.

 Dan Stern, Treasurer

-Dan Stern is co-CEO of Reservoir Capital Group, an investment firm which he founded in 1998.
-Prior to starting Reservoir, he was President of Ziff Brothers Investments in New York, and an Associate at Bass Brothers Enterprises in Fort Worth, TX.
-He has participated in building numerous asset management and operating companies in partnership with management teams including Starwood Capital and Starwood Hotels, Anchorage Advisors, Clearlake Capital, Restoration Hardware and Och Ziff Management, among others.
+Dan Stern is Chairman of Reservoir Capital Group, an investment firm which he founded in 1998.
+Prior to starting Reservoir, he was president of Ziff Brothers Investments in New York and an associate at Bass Brothers Enterprises in Fort Worth, TX.
+He has participated in building numerous asset management and operating companies in partnership with management teams including Starwood Capital and Starwood Hotels, Anchorage Advisors, Clearlake Capital, Restoration Hardware, and Och Ziff Management, among others.

-He has served on both for-profit and not-for-profit boards, and is currently the President of Film at Lincoln Center, a Life Trustee of the Educational Broadcasting Corporation (PBS NY), a Trustee of the Mt.
-Sinai Medical Center and a Trustee of the Standards Board for Alternative Investments (SBAI) in London.
+He has served on both for-profit and not-for-profit boards, and is currently the Chairman of Film at Lincoln Center, a life trustee of the Educational Broadcasting Corporation (PBS NY), and a trustee of Film Independent, among others.

-Dan and his wife Nanna, a native of Denmark, moved their family to Los Angeles two years ago from New York City after their son Sebastian started college.
-They have two daughters, Isabella ‘21 and Lilah ‘32 (yes, ‘32!).
-He graduated with an A.B. in Economics from Harvard College and received an MBA from Harvard Business School.
+Dan and his wife Nanna, a native of Denmark, have a son, Sebastian, who lives in Los Angeles, as well as two daughters, Isabella (Brentwood ‘21, SMU ‘25) and Lilah (Brentwood ‘32).
+Dan graduated with an A.B. in Economics from Harvard College and received an MBA from Harvard Business School.

 Anish Aswani